Fall 2022 Mellon Forum on the Urban Environment / RACE EMPIRE ENVIRONMENT

 Boxed lunch available while supplies last.

-Attend this discussion in Betts Auditorium, abiding by University event guidelines, and on Zoom with the below link:
+Attend this discussion in Betts Auditorium and on Zoom with the below link:

 This talk explores the ways in which religious beliefs and spiritual practices of urban communities manifest themselves in the built environment, and how these manifestations are contested or managed by secular-spatial planning processes in American cities.